Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-How a person’s body metabolizes alcohol plays a role.
-If their body reacts poorly to moderate amounts of alcohol, they are less likely to develop AUD.
+How your body metabolizes alcohol also plays a role in developing AUD.
+If your body reacts poorly to moderate amounts of alcohol, you’re less likely to develop AUD.

-Children of people with AUD have a significantly higher risk of developing the disorder themselves.
-However, not everyone with alcoholic parents develops AUD.
+Environmental factors, such as upbringing, can also increase the risk of AUD.
+Children of people with AUD have a significantly higher risk of developing the disorder.

 Learned behaviors also affect how a person views alcohol later in life.
 Even without a genetic component, a person can still develop AUD when raised in a certain environment.

-Alcohol use disorder is related to genetics.
-But this doesn’t mean there is a specific gene you inherit which means you will develop the disorder.
-And not having genes linked to alcoholism doesn’t mean you won’t develop a problem with addiction.
+Genetics are responsible for about half of the risk of developing AUD.12 Although AUD is related to genetics, this doesn’t mean there’s a specific gene you inherit that develops the disorder.
+On the other hand, not having genes linked to alcoholism doesn’t mean you won’t develop an addiction.

-A 2018 study also showed that genetic factors account for 40 to 60 percent of the reason people develop AUD.14 Since that study, specific genes were identified that link with the development of the disorder.
+A 2018 study also showed that genetic factors account for 40 to 60 percent of the reasons people develop AUD.14 Since that study, specific genes have been identified that link with the development of the disorder.

 These genes include:

-In addition to these genes, researchers have also found the following factors to be involved in a person developing AUD:
+In addition to the genes mentioned above, researchers have also found the following factors to be involved in a person developing AUD:

 They’ll connect you to an addiction and mental health counselor